Have you ever moved house with boxes of things you’d meant to sort through before the move? Are they still in the loft now?!

 I’m often asked by clients for advice on what improvement they should do before their house goes on the market.
 Usually what they have in mind will add little or no value, whereas there are other improvements that will help, at a modest cost.
 Ask your estate agent’s advice on what improvements would benefit the house.
 It could save you thousands spent unnecessarily, and earn you thousands extra for your house.

 Now you’re ready for photography and launch, consider how best to stage your house for sale.
-Talk to us for advice on staging.
+See our staging article for further information, or talk to us for advice on where best to focus your attention.